 In El Paso, one of the best runs is the McKelligon Canyon Challenge 5K!
 Click HERE for more information!

 The Foam Glow is one of our favorites, and they benefit childhood cancer!
-Again, these races change locations each year, but in 2018 there will be a race in San Antonio on September 29th, as well as Austin in April and Houston in October.
+Again, these races change locations each year, but in 2019 there will be a race in San Antonio.
+Houston and Fort Worth!
+Register for these races for about $11 until July 24th!
 Click HERE for more information.

 Again, I love Zoo Runs, and the 34th Annual San Antonio Zoo Run Relay is on September 14th!
 It’s a 4-person relay race, with each runner completing 2 miles!
 Click HERE for more information.

-We love a fun zombie run, and there are plenty in October.
-I can’t recommend the one we did this year, because unlike zombies I don’t think it’s coming back.
+We love a fun zombie run, and there are plenty in October!

 October is one of the most fun months for runs, where you can run in costume or just enjoy the cooler weather (it does happen).

 A favorite with my teens was the Rock N Roll Marathon 5K.
-Again, these races change dates and locations each year, but in 2018 you can run in San Antonio in December or the half marathon in Dallas in March!
-Click HERE for more information.
+Again, these races change dates and locations each year, but in 2019 you can run in San Antonio in December!

 Know Before You Go